N-Vlahovic/couchdb-docker-setup/README.md

 To build the setup (i.e. run the servers) simply execute the command

+    make build

+or

     docker-compose up --build -d
+    # Finish db setups with the shell script
+    docker exec -it test-couchdb0 ./db_setup.sh
+  	docker exec -it test-couchdb1 ./db_setup.sh

 ### Stop

 To stop the servers execute

+    make stop

+or

     docker-compose stop